Good evening Twisties,

-First things first, know that different wax materials burn at different temperatures.
+First things first, set your safeword!
+Now, know that different wax materials burn at different temperatures.
 For starting out, soy is best (plus, you can use it for a massage afterwards!), but if you want something a little tougher that’s more fun to scrape off, opt for paraffin.
 Please, please, for the love of all that is holy, stay away from beeswax candles.
 I am the daughter of a beekeeper, I have made beeswax candles with my father and I know first-hand that beeswax can leave you with absolutely ungodly burns.
 Please, never, ever use beeswax candles in your wax play sessions, no matter how masochistic you think you are!
 It sticks to the skin and continues to burn.
 Just stay well away, okay?

 Secondly, different waxes burn at different temperatures, and different colours the same.
 Ideally, opt for a “low temperature” candle that has been specifically designed for massage and wax play when starting out, but if you’re really pushed, opt for a uncoloured, unscented paraffin taper or pillar candle, and never, ever use a tea light!
 The metal casing can heat up and with it, it can cause the wax to boil, putting your partner at risk of serious burns.

 Before using your candle, you want to know what the temperature is like.
 To do that, you can try dripping or pouring a little wax on the inside of your arm, from about 30cm away.
 If it’s too hot for you, the chances are good that it’s too hot for your partner, too.